blacktower2016/OwDict/README.md

 --- It is the one word dictionary.

 The script takes english word as a parameter and  finds russian translation.
-At first it looks up in the local dictionary file, and if this attempt fails, in the online dictionary.
+At first it looks up in the local dictionary file, and then if this attempt fails, in the online dictionary.
 Until now script takes only first meaning from the online base.